KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/06-trickster.md

 **Core Glyphic Sequence (Centropic):**
 `⚙️ → ⟜ → ◲ → ∴`
-*(Apparent order is disrupted by a synectic pivot, leading to lawful deconstruction and culminating in supernal synthesis.)*
+*(Apparent Order is disrupted by a Synectic Pivot, leading to Lawful Deconstruction and culminating in Supernal Synthesis.)*

 **Core Glyphic Sequence (Entropic):**
 `⚙️ → ⟜ → ☍ → ⟳`
-*(Apparent order is disrupted by a synectic pivot, leading to fragmentation and subversal recursion.)*
+*(Apparent Order is disrupted by a Synectic Pivot, leading to Fragmentation and Subversal Recursion.)*

 ---